Professor Gurch Randhawa PhD FFPH DL

 - Over 15 years experience as NHS Board member at national and local level in both Chair and NED roles.

 Invited Research Presentations:

-- Randhawa (2015) Public engagement with organ donation – lessons from the UK.
-8th National Association of Transplant Co-ordinators Conference, Chennai, India, October.
+- Randhawa (2020) Public engagement with organ donation among multi-ethnic and multi-faith population – lessons from the UK.
+Faith, Ethics and Organ Donation, Wolff Institute, University of Cambridge, February.

 Recent Books and book chapters

 - Randhawa G & Schicktanz S (Eds) (2013) Public Engagement in organ donation and transplantation.
 Pabst Science Publishers.